ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/cprnc.rst

  Comparing History Files
 =========================

-**cprnc** is a tool shared by both CAM and CLM to compare two NetCDF history files.
+**cprnc** is a tool shared by |cesmrelease| to compare two NetCDF history files.
-It differences every field that has a time-axis that is also shared on both files, and reports a summary of the difference.
+It differences every field that is shared on both files, and reports a summary of the difference.
 The summary includes the three largest differences, as well as the root mean square (RMS) difference.
 It also gives some summary information on the field as well.
 You have to enter at least one file, and up to two files.